 With so many options out there, finding the perfect soap dispensing dish brush can feel like a chore in itself.
 But it doesn't have to be!
 The best brush for you comes down to a few key features that match your cleaning style and kitchen needs.
 Think about how you wash dishes—do you tackle greasy pans, delicate glasses, or a little bit of everything?
 Keeping your personal preferences in mind will help you sort through the choices and land on a tool that makes dishwashing faster, easier, and a lot less messy.
 Let's break down exactly what to look for.

-Soap Reservoir and Refills
+Check the Soap Reservoir and Refill System

 The whole point of a soap dispensing brush is convenience, and that starts with how you fill it.
 Look for a brush with a soap reservoir that’s easy to open and has a wide mouth.
 A simple twist-off cap is usually much less fussy than a small plug you have to pry open.
 This small detail makes a big difference when you’re quickly refilling the soap mid-wash without making a mess all over the counter.
 A clear or translucent reservoir is also a great feature, as it lets you see exactly how much soap is left so you’re never caught empty-handed with a sink full of dirty dishes.